 Why Jerseys Use Numbers Instead of S, M, L, XL

 The numeric sizing system on jerseys goes back to the mid-20th century, when athletic apparel was sized the same way dress shirts and suits were — by chest measurement in inches.
 A size 44 jersey was literally built for a 44-inch chest.
 Straightforward.
+This tradition has roots in standard athletic apparel sizing practices that date back decades before S/M/L/XL became the retail norm.

 As consumer clothing shifted toward the simplified S/M/L/XL system in the 1970s and 80s, most casual apparel followed.
 But authentic athletic jerseys — the kind worn by real teams, organized leagues, and now commemorative manufacturers — held on to the numeric system.
 Why?
 Because numeric sizing is more precise.
 It gives manufacturers a specific dimension to cut to, which matters when you want something that fits like a real jersey and not a generic shirt.